MHaringa/insurancerating/docs/articles/refinement-workflow.md

 interval contains each value and compares the corresponding current segment relativities.
 The result can therefore be 0% when both values are in the same segment, even when the underlying curve increases within that range.
-A change can also occur discretely when doubling crosses a segment boundary.
+A change can also occur discretely when a comparison crosses a segment boundary.
 The two bases answer different questions: the curve describes the underlying smooth relationship, while the segments describe the tariff that would be applied.